 Early Life

-Edwin Leong Siu-hung was born in Guangdong Province, China, in either 1951 or 1952.
-The sixth son of Henry G. Leong, who worked for Jardine Matheson, Edwin's father passed away when he was just nine years old.
-As a teenager in the late 1960s, Leong traveled to Vancouver to finish high school.
-He went on to study computer science at the University of British Columbia and later earned a master's degree in computer science from the University of Toronto.
+Edwin Leong Siu-hung was born in Guangdong, China, in either 1951 or 1952.
+His father, Henry G. Leong, was a comprador for Jardine Matheson.
+Leong's father passed away when Edwin was only nine years old.
+He later earned a Bachelor of Science degree from the University of British Columbia and a Master of Science degree from the University of Toronto.

 Rise to Success